 “What is a linchpin?” you may ask.
-Google dictionary defines it this way: “a person or thing vital to an enterprise or organization.”
+Google Dictionary defines it as “a person or thing vital to an enterprise or organization.”

 A linchpin is part of a company’s knowledge base.
-She studies the fine print and goes the extra mile to learn her job and study the market deep structure.
+She studies the fine print, goes the extra mile to learn her job, and seek to understand the market structure.

 Obviously, staff and customers notice when she’s not there, and she is missed when she is away.

 How to identify a linchpin

 Now that you understand the term, are you a linchpin?
 See, a linchpin makes art— or remarkable work.
 For example, she

 - Gets to know the masters, the troublemakers, and the game-changers.
 She knows who owns the power and who is wrecking the boat.

 - Understands the clientele very well and positions herself by making strategic decisions based on the trends.

 - Listens carefully and speaks last.
-But everyone wants to hear what she has to say.
+But everyone wants to hear what a linchpin has to say.
 In fact, most colleagues are curious to know her thoughts on every issue, trend, or challenge.

 Does this sound like you?
 If it does, you are a linchpin.
 Bravo!
 Keep being remarkable.
 If it doesn’t, find yourself a coach that can help you become one— in your line of work.